- Learning Solutions

 - The extent of responsibilities—whether as an individual contributor, departmental manager, divisional director, or corporate executive

-What types and durations of sessions are offered at this event?
+What types of sessions are offered at this event?

-- Sessions will be held Tuesday, June 26, through Thursday, June 28.
+- Concurrent sessions will be held Tuesday, June 25 through Thursday, June 27.
+Session run times are either 45 or 60 minutes.

-- Sessions may be offered as BYOL sessions (Bring Your Own Laptop®).
-For more details on the BYOL format, click here.
+- Both workshops and concurrent sessions may be offered as Hands-On Learning BYOD (Bring Your Own Device) sessions.
+For more details on the BYOD format, see the BYOD point below.

 Selected speakers will be assigned a slot by the Guild staff.
-If you have any scheduling conflicts, please note that on your submission form.
+If you have any scheduling conflicts, please note them on your submission form.

 What is the program focus of the event?